apolloliu/zcp/doc/source/architecture.rst

 Architecture
 ============

-ZCP collect data and then push data to Zabbix server using Zabbix API.
+ZCP collects data and then push data to Zabbix server using Zabbix API.

 How to gather data?
 -------------------

 ZCP system offers two ways to gather information automatically:

 1. collecting event notifications from `notification Bus`.
 Now ZCP system only needs events from keystone(tenant events) and nova(instance events).
 2. using Ceilometer_ RESTFul API to poll metrics periodically.

 .. _Ceilometer: https://docs.openstack.org/developer/ceilometer